BSc (Hons) Computer Games Technology

 • Release Management: Manage the software development process using source control, defect tracking, and build processes.

-• Project Delivery: Consider the methods for delivering products to the market, including market cycles, digital distribution, and the publisher-developer relationship; Deliver a complete prototype with accompanying press kit.
+• Project Delivery: Consider the methods for delivering products to the market, including market cycles, digital distribution, and the publisher-developer relationship; Deliver a complete prototype with accompanying press kit and competition ready publisher pitch deck.

 Year 4 Core Modules